dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

     return [get_issues, get_comments]
 ```

 `github_source()` groups resources into a [source](../general-usage/source).
 A dlt source is a logical grouping of resources.
 You use it to group resources that belong together, for example, to load data from the same API.
 Loading data from a source can be run in a single pipeline.
-Here's what our updated script looks like:
+Here's how our updated script looks like:

 ```py
 import dlt